Lawn burn is unsightly, but before implementing changes to correct lawn burn, you need to ensure that your dog is the culprit.

 Female dogs are more likely to cause lawn burn than males because they void their entire bladder in one location instead of lifting their leg and marking, like males.

-Those dogs, usually young active dogs, fed a high protein diet are more likely to produce a urine that causes lawn burn.
+Those dogs, usually young active dogs, fed a high protein diet are more likely to produce urine that causes lawn burn.

 Heavily fertilized yards are already receiving near maximum levels of nitrogen.
 The small amount of nitrogen in dog urine may be all that is needed to put these lawns over the edge and cause lawn burn.